Where you can target shoot in Michigan

 Public ranges (DNR and partner-operated)

 The Michigan DNR offers public shooting ranges around the state.
 Some are run directly by the DNR; others are operated by partner organizations (like local sportsmen's clubs) on public land.
-They come in two basic flavors:
+They come in two basic types:

 - Staffed ranges have range officers on site, set hours and seasons, and often (not always) charge a small daily fee — some DNR-staffed ranges have no shooting fee, while partner-operated ranges set their own.
 Many offer rifle, pistol, shotgun (clay/trap), and archery.